LukeGrahamLandry/franca/docs/comptime.md

 > No thread_local, no complex numbers, no inline assembly.
 > Not all stdlib standard headers are usable yet because i want to make cross compiling easy and not depend on system files.

-but some examples of libraries that do work:
+but some examples of things that do work:
 - wuffs
 - stbimage, stbtruetype
-- lua (PUC Rio -- not jit)
+- lua (both PUC Rio and jit)
 - doom (see examples/os/bin/doom.fr)

 frontends for simpler languages: examples/import_wasm, examples/bf/bf2ir.fr